Experience Classic Drive-ins With Modern Features

 Auto-Vue Drive-in Theatre, Colville

 Colville’s Auto-Vue Drive-In Theatre has been showing outdoor movies since May 1953 and is now operated by Steve Wisner, whose parents bought the theater in 1974.
-Aside from offering moviegoers a bonus mountain view behind the screen, Wisner says the Auto-Vue is unique in offering $15 carload night on Sundays and delivering the movie soundtracks on both the AM and FM bands.
+Aside from offering moviegoers a bonus mountain view behind the screen, Wisner says the Auto-Vue is unique in offering a carload night for a modest fixed fee on Sundays and delivering the movie soundtracks on both the AM and FM bands.

 Rodeo Drive-In Theater, Bremerton